waiyankyaw961999/waiyankyaw961999/README.md

 - 📫 How to reach me: wykdev@gmail.com
 - 😄 Pronouns: He/his
 - ⚡ Fun fact: kinda stubborn
+- My goal is to become a dedicated software developer emphazing on Computer Vision and Machine Learning.

 **Languages and Tools:**